Lego Batman 2: DC Super Heroes: Release

 Lego Batman 2: DC Super Heroes was released in North America on June 19, 2012, for the Microsoft Windows, PlayStation 3, Wii, Xbox 360, PlayStation Vita, Nintendo 3DS and Nintendo DS, followed by a release in Europe on June 22, 2012.
 The game was released digitally on Windows through Steam, and later expanded to the Epic Games Store on September 19, 2019.

 An OS X version of the game developed by Feral Interactive was released on September 6, 2012.
-TT Games later developed a port for the Wii U that was released on May 21, 2013 in North America and on May 24, 2013 in Europe.
-A mobile version titled Lego Batman: DC Super Heroes was released for iOS on March 25, 2013 and for Android on March 2, 2016.
+TT Games later developed a port for the Wii U that was released on May 21, 2013, in North America and on May 24, 2013, in Europe.
+A mobile version titled Lego Batman: DC Super Heroes was released for iOS on March 25, 2013, and for Android on March 2, 2016.
+The Xbox 360 version of the game and its DLC later became backwards compatible for Xbox One on January 31, 2019.
+The game is accessible on PlayStation 4 via PS Plus Premium.

 Downloadable content

 Two add-on packs, the Heroes Pack and the Villains Pack, were released exclusively for the PlayStation 3 and Xbox 360 versions of the game.
 The Heroes Pack included five new characters: Nightwing, Katana, Shazam, Zatanna and Damian Wayne.
 The Villains Pack included five new characters as well: Bizarro, Captain Cold, Black Adam, Black Manta and Gorilla Grodd.
 These packs were originally released as pre-order bonuses for certain retailers.
+Some of the characters from the packs were implemented in the DS, 3DS, PS Vita, Mobile versions of the game as playable characters.
+The DLC Packs were not released on the Windows, Wii, and Wii U versions of the game, although a Mod for the Wii and Windows version allowed the characters to be implemented into the game.